django-getpaid/django-getpaid/docs/source/backends.rst

     **Set Sites domain name**

     This module requires Sites framework to be enabled.
 All backends are based on Sites domain configuration (to generate a fully qualified URL for a payment broker service).
-Please be sure that you set a correct domain for your deployment before running ``getpaid``.
+Please be sure that you set a correct domain for your deployment before running ``getpaid`` or setup SITE_URL properly to point on the right domain (see `getpaid.utils.get_domain` for url fetching order).